 - elevated blood pressure

-There is a moderate risk that red ginseng could interfere with certain medications.
-Make sure you talk to your doctor before taking red ginseng if you take the following medications:
+It’s a moderate risk that red ginseng could interfere with some medications.
+Talk to your doctor before taking red ginseng if you take:

 - blood pressure medicine

 - monoamine oxidase inhibitor (MAOI)

 - a stimulant

 Avoid combining ginseng and caffeine.
 Ginseng can intensify the effects of caffeine.

 Ginseng is relatively affordable and freely available for purchase.
 You can take it as a capsule, a powder, a tea, or in drinks infused with ginseng.
 Ginseng is also used as an energy supplement.